Tikkun olam: Maimonides

-Over the course of Jewish intellectual history, tikkun olam has at times referred to eschatological concerns, as in Aleinu, and at times to practical concerns, as in the Mishnah, but in either context, it refers to some kind of social change or process that is for the betterment of Jews or Gentiles or the world.
-Whether that happens primarily within Jewish society or primarily in relation to the nations of the world, whether that happens primarily through acts of justice and kindness, or equally through ritual observance, whether primarily through internal work of an individual or through external deeds, is something that changes from one source to the next.
-For example, Talmudic scholar and eminent philosopher of the Middle Ages Maimonides saw tikkun olam as fully inclusive of all these dimensions when he wrote "Through wisdom, which is [represented by] Torah, and the elevation of character, which is [represented by] acts of kindness, and observing the Torah’s commandments, which are [represented by] the sacrifices, one continuously brings tikkun olam improvement of the world, and the ordering of reality."
-Yet he also saw justice as a fundamental component, as for example when he wrote, "Every judge who judges truth unto its [deepest] truth, even for one hour, it’s as if he fixed the whole world entirely / tikein et kol ha’olam kulo and caused the Shekhinah to rest upon Israel."
+Over the course of Jewish intellectual history, tikkun ha'olam has at times referred to eschatological concerns, as in Aleinu, and at times to practical concerns, as in the Mishnah, but in either context, it refers to some kind of social change or process that is for the betterment of Jews or Gentiles, or the world.
+Whether that happens primarily within Jewish society, or primarily in relation to the nations of the world, whether that happens primarily through acts of justice and kindness, or equally through ritual observance, whether primarily through internal work of an individual or through external deeds, is something that changes from one source to the next.

+For example, Talmudic scholar and eminent philosopher Maimonides saw tikkun ha'olam as fully inclusive of all these dimensions when he wrote: "Through wisdom, which is [represented by] Torah, and the elevation of character, which is [represented by] acts of kindness, and observing the Torah's commandments, which are [represented by] the sacrifices, one continuously brings tikkun ha'olam improvement of the world, and the ordering of reality."
+Yet, he also saw justice as the fundamental component, as, for example, when he wrote, "Every judge who judges truth unto its [deepest] truth, even for one hour, it's as if he fixed the whole world entirely / tikein et kol ha'olam kulo and caused the Shekhinah to rest upon Israel."

+Jewish Social Thought

+An emphasis on universal or humanistic ethical principles in relation to tikkun ha'olam is also found in the social thought of Jewish philosophers and ethical thinkers through the centuries.
+Though this tradition was more of an unconscious influence on modern ideas about tikkun olam, since these sources were less known, it demonstrates that the so-called liberal interpretations of tikkun ha'olam have deep historical roots.
+The following examples are all quoted in translation from "The History and Evolution of Tikkun Olam":

+Tanna deVei Eliyahu: "‘Don’t oppress your neighbor and don’t steal’— your neighbor behold is like your brother, and your brother is like your neighbor, so you have learned that stealing from an idolater is forbidden."

+Bachya ibn Pakuda: "one’s involvement with people in establishing the world, from plowing and harvest [to] buying and selling and [such] matters through which some people are helped by some [others] in [the process of] settling the world — [namely,] that one should love for them [to receive] what one would love for oneself from them, and ...have compassion for them, and according to one’s ability [one should] push away from them whatever would harm them, as it’s written (Lev.
+19:18), 'And you will love your neighbor like yourself.'"